KTRosenberg/Hash_Table_C/ReadMe.md

+NOTE: I discovered that the implementation is UNSTABLE after one initialization.
+I need to debug it.

 hash-table implementation with separate chaining and automatic table resizing

 allows the user to specify his or her own hash function when initializing a hash table